akhandsi/wordpress_to_pdf/README.md

      - password: password of the wordpress.com blog
      - client_id: client id of the wordpress.com blog
      - client_secret: client secret key of the wordpress.com blog
-     - site_url: the location of the wordpress.com blog
+     - site_domain: the domain of the wordpress.com blog

      print will look for .wordpress-cli.yml in the current directory and $HOME/.wordpress-cli.yml
 ```

+*client_id, client_secret can be retrieved via https://developer.wordpress.com/docs/api/console/